RefactoringCombos/ArlosCommitNotation/Learning Path.md

 @ r Rename a bunch of stuff for clarity
 ```

-For a future reader of the code trying to understand how the code got this way, if you're looking for a deliberate behavior change you know you can ignore `@ r` changes; if you see a behavior change in a commit marked `@ r` you know it was accidental.
+A future reader of the code trying to understand how the code got this way, if you're looking for a deliberate behavior change you know you can ignore `@ r` changes; if you see a behavior change in a commit marked `@ r` you know it was accidental.

 ## 3. Pick up easy wins